LeetLLM

 Retrieve small, cite enough context

-Indexing whole policy pages gives a retriever too much irrelevant prose.
+Indexing whole policy pages gives a retriever too much irrelevant text.
 Indexing one sentence can lose surrounding exceptions.
 Parent-child indexing stores a compact child span for search and a parent section for final evidence.
 The retriever can match the child ID, then context assembly can fetch the parent section and its stable citation metadata.

 The compact lab keeps child text inline and carries document_id plus parent_id.
 A full parent-child implementation resolves parent_id to a version-matched, permitted parent section before packing.
 Keep those fields separate instead of parsing meaning out of an ID string.